About Us » Join the San Lorenzo Unified School District

 Join the San Lorenzo Unified School District

 For this year, students are eligible for TK if they were born from Sept.
-2, 2018, through April 2, 2019.
+2, 2019, through June 2, 2020.
 Incoming kindergarten students must have turned 5 by Sept.
-1, 2023.
-A three-year phase-in of TK will continue over the next two years, culminating in eligibility in 2025-26 for all children who turn 4 by Sept.
+1, 2024.
+A three-year phase-in of TK will continue next year, culminating in eligibility in 2025-26 for all children who turn 4 by Sept.
 1.

 The district is part of a $2.7 billion statewide TK initiative, launched in 2021, which seeks to provide a bridge into classroom learning.
 The state will add universal preschool in 2025.